 The Applied Skills group includes six different exams: Corporate and Business Law, Performance Management, Taxation, Financial Reporting, Audit and Assurance and Financial Management.

-The Essentials Level group includes three exams: Governance, Risk and Ethics, Corporate Reporting (UK or International) and Business Analysis.
+The Essentials Level group includes three exams: Governance, Risk and Ethics, Corporate Reporting (International) and Business Analysis.

-Finally, each student has to choose two optional subjects between four options which are advanced Financial Management, Advanced Performance Management, Advanced Taxation or Advanced Audit & Assurance (UK or International).
+Finally, each student has to choose two optional subjects between four options which are advanced Financial Management, Advanced Performance Management, Advanced Taxation or Advanced Audit & Assurance.